Paris metro facts. Metro ticket. Metro pass

 Paris metro facts

-Paris metro key facts
+Paris metro network facts

 Paris metro is very dense within the city.
 It mostly has 1900 architecture stations.
 Line 14 and RER regional metro lines are contemporary.
 The metro has 14 lines, mostly underground, running to 214 km in length.
 There are 300 metro stations in the city.
-Check our Paris metro map.

 The city has the second busiest metro in Europe after Moscow.
 It carries 4.5 million passengers a day.
 Chatelet Les Halles with 5 metro lines and 3 RER lines, is the world's largest underground station.